 *The information contained in this post is not meant to be specific for you or your situation and is not meant to be financial advice, as I am not licensed as a financial planner.
 Before making any decisions, I strongly recommend speaking to someone licensed in this area to consider your unique situation.
-My recommendation in this area would be Will Butler.*

 A couple of weeks ago I wrote my favorite post to date on the best student loan repayment option for those seeking financial independence.
 If you haven’t read that post yet and have student loans, I would encourage you to do so!
 The response I got from that post was interesting.
 Many people enjoyed how in depth I went with the calculations; some said that it was intriguing but wouldn’t work for their personal situation; others said that they had been searching for a post like that for a long time and it was very helpful; and several people said I was a moron for ever thinking about keeping debt for 25 years despite the numbers making sense in my favor.
 To each their own, I guess.
 There was another common response that surprised me though, and that was, “Why would you choose a traditional IRA over a Roth IRA?”
 That was only a very tiny portion of that post yet it drew quite a bit of attention.
 After explaining my reasoning and hearing rebuttals, I realized that many people don’t understand the difference between the two at all and blindly choose based on what their financial guru of choice tells them to choose.
 The guru’s advice (cough, Dave Ramsey, cough) is often very general in order to fit a wide audience and very rarely the best advice for each individual’s situation.